Information Linkages and Capacity Building (ILC) program

 These projects create connections between people with disability and the communities they live in.
 Projects aim to build the knowledge, skills and confidence of people with disability, and improve their access to community and mainstream services.

-From mid-2020, ILC is transitioning from the National Disability Insurance Agency (NDIA) to the Department of Social Services (DSS).
+The ILC transferred from the National Disability Insurance Agency (NDIA) to the Department of Social Services (DSS) from mid-2020.

-Through this transfer, the ILC is being aligned with other national disability policies and programs including the new National Disability Strategy, ensuring a strong alignment with other national programs including disability employment services, disability advocacy, the new Disability Information Gateway and the recently reformed Carer Gateway.
+Through this transfer, the ILC is being aligned with other national disability policies and programs including the new National Disability Strategy, Disability Employment Services, National Disability Advocacy Program, the new Disability Gateway and the recently reformed Carer Gateway.

-The referral function of Local Area Coordinators (LACs), which connect people with disability to services within each ILC stream, will continue to be overseen by the NDIA.
+The referral function of Local Area Coordinators (LACs), which help connect all people with disability to their community and to services within each ILC stream, continues to be overseen by the NDIA.

 ILC comprises four programs: